ga-wdi-boston/js-dom-assessment/diagnostic.md

 In your own words, please answer the following question: WHAT IS THE DOM?

 <!-- your answer starts here -->
+It provides a tree-like structure for viewing all the elements/objects.
+Look at the elements panel in developer tools to see the Dom.
+In the browser, the DOM is represented by the document object

 <!-- your answer ends here -->